 Step 5.
 Glue the orange hair to the top of the head.
 It will overlap and be taller than the cardboard.

 Step 6.
 Wrap the styrofoam oval in orange felt and glue to the face.
 Draw pupils on the round styrofoam balls and glue them above the nose.

 Step 7.
 Finally create a cylinder with the cardboard and glue (or velcro) the ends together.

 Simple right?
-Finding the orange hair was the hardest part of putting this costume together.
+Finding the orange hair for this Beeker muppet costume was the hardest part of putting this costume together because I had to search everywhere.
 I found it in the craft section at Fabricland $70/metre!!
 Good thing that it was on sale…

-We paired the Beeker mask with a plaid t-shirt, solid blue tie and mint dress shirt to complete our look.
-I just love how he turned out!
-Seriously priceless!
+We paired the Beeker mask with a plaid t-shirt, solid blue tie and mint dress shirt to complete our Beeker muppet costume look.
+I just love how he turned out because it is seriously priceless!
 I can just picture the boys playing all sorts of pranks on each other and their friends with this mask!